JoshuaCarroll/BasketballRosterManager/README.md

 ![capture2](https://cloud.githubusercontent.com/assets/2617394/5951215/b5bfda80-a729-11e4-85c5-911b14951445.JPG)

-## Initial installation
+## Initial installation & updates

 The only system prerequisite is .NET Framework v4.5, which is already installed on Windows computers that are regularly updated.
 Upon initial installation the program will create a new local database in the user's roaming app data folder.
+If there is an Internet connection when the program is opened it will look for an update and, if one is available, prompt the user to install it.

 ## Contributing